Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Introduction

 After an initial analysis of the $54$ strong lenses we focus on `false positive' detections.
 Here, a lens model including a DM subhalo is favoured at $> 3\sigma$ over a model without a DM subhalo, but more detailed investigation led us to conclude the result is spurious.
-This has been seen in previous studies and attributed to inflexibility of mass models to fit the complex distribution in real galaxies \citep{Hsueh2016, Hsueh2017, Hsueh2018, He2022}.
-To mitigate false positives, previous studies have employed strict criteria for a DM subhalo detection, for example requiring that the Bayesian evidence of the lens model with a DM subhalo is favoured at $5\sigma$ \citep{Vegetti2014} or $10\sigma$ \citep{Ritondale2019a}, and for the detection to be reproduced by a non-parametric model which adds corrections to the gravitational potential \citep{Koopmans2006, Vegetti2009}. \textbf{Our results do not imply that any previous DM subhalo detections are false positives}.
-Instead, we reproduce false positive signals found in previous studies and quantify which deficiencies in the strong lens model are the cause, in order to outline where improvements should be made in the future.
+This has been seen in previous studies and attributed to inflexibility of mass models to fit the complex distribution in real galaxies \citep{Hsueh2016, Hsueh2017, Hsueh2018, He2023}.
+To mitigate false positives, previous studies have employed strict criteria for a DM subhalo detection, for example requiring that the Bayesian evidence of the lens model with a DM subhalo is favoured at $5\sigma$ \citep{Vegetti2014} or $10\sigma$ \citep{Ritondale2019a}.
+They are also flagged by the potential corrections technique discussed previously. \textbf{Our results do not imply that any previous DM subhalo detections are false positives}.
+Instead, we reproduce false positive signals found in previous studies (which are typically below the 5$\sigma$ or 10$\sigma$ threshold these studies used) and quantify which deficiencies in the strong lens model are the cause, in order to outline where improvements should be made in the future.

 We place an emphasis on understanding what impact changing the lens galaxy mass model has on the final DM subhalo inference.
 We scan for DM subhalos assuming a total of five different mass model parameterizations from the literature \citep{Chu2013, Tessore2015, Nightingale2019, Oriordan2020}.
 We quantify whether fitting more complex models leads one to favour or reject a DM subhalo, when fitting a simpler model either did or did not.
-This is only possible because our analysis is fully automated, and therefore straightforward to repeat with a variety of model assumptions.
+This is only possible because our analysis is predominantly automated, and therefore straightforward to repeat with a variety of model assumptions.
 Our large sample of 54~lenses yields the first quantitative study of how different types of model complexity impact subhalo detectability.